mdo/github-buttons/README.md

 UNOFFICIAL GITHUB BUTTONS
 =========================

-Showcase your GitHub repo's success with these two simple, static buttons featuring dynamic watch and fork counts and a link to your GitHub repo.
+Showcase your GitHub (repo's) success with these three simple, static buttons featuring dynamic watch, fork and follower counts and a link to your GitHub repo or profile page.

 To get started, checkout http://markdotto.github.com/github-buttons!